Cold pad batch

 Cold pad batch (CPB) is a method of dyeing textiles, typically cellulosic fibers such as cotton, in which the textile is impregnated with dye in a cold state, rather than being heated.
 High dye fixation and no thermal energy are the advantages of the CPB process.
 CPB-dyed fabrics are less expensive, have a softer hand feel, and have a cleaner surface than exhaust dyed materials.
 The process may take up to 12 hours in the batching process, depending on the depth of the shade.
 The disadvantage is that batching is a time-consuming and lengthy process.
 The process was developed in 1960.

 During the dyeing process, the dye must become close and even with the material in order to produce a uniform color that is fast to moisture, heat, and light.
 Due to their superior fastness properties and simple application, reactive dyes are currently the most common type of dye for cotton dyeing.
 The CPB technique uses less water and energy.
-This approach completely eliminates the typical salt used to exhaust reactive dyes and provides good dye fixing.
+This approach eliminates the typical salt used to exhaust reactive dyes and provides good dye fixing.

-Process
+Pad dyeing

+Fabrics are typically dyed after being manufactured through a process known as piece-dyeing, the technique involves immersion of the fabric in a dye bath.
+However, pad-dyeing was invented to accelerate the dyeing process without necessarily lowering costs.
+This process involves feeding the fabric to be dyed through a machine equipped with dye baths and rubber rollers.
+The fabric passes over rollers, immerses into a dye bath, and then proceeds through rollers that remove excess dye, allowing it to return to the dye container.
+The difference between piece-dyeing in a vat and using a pad-dyeing machine is that in the latter, the fabric is continuously moved through one or more dye baths, rather than being stationary in a vat until it is fully saturated.

+CPB process

 The method exploits the properties of reactive dyes, which are also applicable at room temperature.
 Cotton can be dyed with a variety of dyes, although reactive dye is the most prevalent.
 Active groups in these dyes form covalent bonds with cotton's hydroxy groups through substitution and/or addition.
 The CPB method doesn't use salt or energy to dye, which makes it easier to use, less expensive, and more environmentally friendly than alternative methods.

 CPB is a semi-continuous process that uses a padding mangle to pad the fabric with dye liquor and a suitable alkali [for reaction and fixing].
 After the roll is padded, it is immediately wound and wrapped.
 It is then batched or rotated continuously for 6–24 hours.
 This process is known as "pad-batch."
 The material is then washed to remove the unfixed dye, which is possible to do with a continuous washing line or a batch dyeing machine.